Aqua Lung i770R Dive Computer Review

 The smart people at Aqua Lung have even come up with a solution for those of you with only one high-pressure port on your first stage or choose not to use an analogue gauge.
 They have added a LOW TMT (TRANSMITTER) BATTERY WARNING LEVEL and ALARM LEVEL.
 The Warning Level activates when the transmitter voltage drops below 2.7 volts and displays a graphic TMT LOW BATT is displayed on a yellow background at the bottom of the screen, but it allows the transmitter to keep functioning.
 When the transmitter voltage drops below 2.5 volts, the graphic TMT LOW BATT is displayed on a red background at the bottom of the screen.
 Transmitter operation continues until the battery drops to a nominal voltage.
 When this happens a Lost Link Warning will display on the screen.
 The Aqua Lung Transmitter pairs to your computer for life (you can change these if you need to, but I can't see why you would).
 You are also able to connect up to 4 transmitters direct to your computer, so running sidemounts fully air integrated is now a very viable option.
 When setting up your computer before the dive, the computer even tells you the state of the battery on each of your transmitters in the TMT menu.
 Nice!

 The computer has a rechargeable lithium battery.
 These are the same type of battery as you will find in a smartphone.
 Something that I really liked was that the battery life is displayed on the home screen as a percentage of battery remaining.
 Obviously I would recommend keeping your computer charged when going diving, but this is testing the unit, so I allowed it to drop lower than I would usually.
 I dived the computer all the way down to 6% (I always dive with two computers anyway).
 The manual suggests you can get around 30 hours of dive time at 100% brightness before needing to recharge the computer.
 This feels pretty accurate.
-But the amount of time I was messing and playing with features between dives, downloading, updating gases and settings I probably had a little less (but not much) than this.
+But the amount of time I was messing and playing with features between dives, downloading, updating gases, and settings I probably had a little less (but not much) than this.
 The screen on the Aqua Lung i770R Dive Computer is the biggest draw of power and using it on full brightness reduces the interval between charges.
 The screen will automatically go into a sleep mode after 10 minutes of inactivity to conserve power.
 Pressing any button will wake the screen up again.

 Charging The Battery

 The Aqua Lung cable is a standard USB fitting and the computer can be charged off any USB charging device.
 The manual says that charging the computer "will take an average of 1.5 -2 hours with a wall charger and 3 - 4 hours charging from a personal computer's USB port.".
-I used a desktop computer and plugged into the wall to charge the unit during the test dives.
+I used a desktop computer and plugged it into the wall to charge the unit during the test dives.
 So back to my 6% power.
-I set up my dive gear, turned on the gas and got the LOW BATT warning on the computer.
-Time to charge the computer, so I went off to the office, plugged it in and hoped for the best.
-In around 45 minute the computer charged around 30/40%, more than enough for my day's diving.
+I set up my dive gear, turned on the gas, and got the LOW BATT warning on the computer.
+Time to charge the computer, so I went off to the office, plugged it in, and hoped for the best.
+In around 45 minutes the computer charged around 30/40%, more than enough for my day's diving.
 This was way faster than I had anticipated.

 Bluetooth Download & Diverlog+ App